UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/README/epc_README.md

 ### Methodology

-A property's energy performance is calculated using the [Standard Assessment Procedure (SAP)](https://www.gov.uk/guidance/standard-assessment-procedure).SAP is the current methodology used by the government whereby an algorithm makes assumptions about the thermal properties of a building's fabric and occupancy in order to calculate the theoretical heat loss of the property.
+A property's energy performance is calculated using the [Standard Assessment Procedure (SAP)](https://www.gov.uk/guidance/standard-assessment-procedure).
+SAP is the current methodology used by the government whereby an algorithm makes assumptions about the thermal properties of a building's fabric and occupancy in order to calculate the theoretical heat loss of the property.
 New properties being built are required to have a full SAP assessment, whereas existing properties are only required to have a reduced Standard Assessment Procedure (rdSAP).

 The SAP methodology calculates an energy efficiency rating out of 100 and assigns a corresponding EPC band, where A is the most energy efficient and G is the least:
 | Energy Efficiency Rating | EPC Band |